sananthakamath/AWS-Native-Scalable-Disk-Monitoring-Solution/CFN-Templates/README.md

 **SSM State Manager Associations (CloudFormation YAML)**

-These two associations are deployed into every spoke account and region via the StackSet.
+The two associations are deployed into every spoke account and region via the StackSet.
 The first installs the CloudWatch Agent package; the second applies the disk monitoring configuration from Parameter Store.
 By targeting InstanceIds: "*", they catch all current and future EC2 instances automatically.